Quick links (about the journal):

 Download

-Fernando Escobar, ALGORITMI Research Centre/LASI, University of Minho, Portugal
+Raquel Ferreira, MIEGSI, University of Minho, Portugal

-Luis Silva Rodrigues, CEOS.PP, ISCAP, Polytechnic University of Porto, Portugal
+Luís Silva Rodrigues, CEOS.PP, ISCAP, Polytechnic University of Porto, Portugal

 Download